 Your Asscher Cut Clarity Guide

-Clarity Grade | Mehedi’s Verdict |
+| Clarity Grade | Mehedi’s 2026 Expert Verdict | Visual Reliability |

-VS2 | The Smart Money.
+| VS2 | The Smart Money.
 This is my baseline recommendation.
-Inclusions are minor and typically invisible to the naked eye.
-Excellent value. |
+Inclusions are typically microscopic and invisible to the naked eye. | Excellent Value.
+The ideal 2026 balance of price and aesthetics. |

-VS1 | The Worry-Free Zone.
-You are virtually guaranteed an eye-clean stone with no visible flaws.
-A very safe and excellent choice. |
+| VS1 | The Worry-Free Zone.
+You are virtually guaranteed an eye-clean stone with no visible flaws. | A very safe and high-performance choice for a premium look. |

-VVS2+ | The Collector’s Grade.
-Flawless to the eye, but you are paying a huge premium for a level of perfection that has no added visual benefit. |
+| VVS2+ | The Collector’s Grade.
+Flawless to the eye, but you are paying a huge premium for perfection you cannot actually see. | Stunning on paper, but offers no added visual benefit over a clean VS1. |

 For a complete breakdown of what these grades mean across all shapes, our full guide on what is the best diamond clarity is an essential read.